kimitrii/legion-api/SECURITY.md

 # Reporting a Vulnerability

-If you discover a security issue in the Legion, please report it privately via our [security advisories page](https://github.com/kimitrii/legion-backend/security/advisories/new).
+If you discover a security issue in the Legion API, please report it privately via our [security advisories page](https://github.com/kimitrii/legion-api/security/advisories/new).
 Do not report security vulnerabilities through public channels such as GitHub issues.

 # Security Response